 The Romans in the South of France: Pont du Gard

 Tracing the Romans in France must include a visit to Pont du Gard.

-Even though I’ve been to Pont du Gard four times, there’s no better place to take visitors who come to Uzes.
-The aqueduct that supplied water to the Romans in Nimes as early as 1AD is still a marvel to behold.
-Every time I round the bend along the walkway in the World Heritage park and see the magnificent structure, I get chills.
+Even though I’ve been to Pont du Gard four times, there’s no better place to take visitors to Uzes.
+The aqueduct that supplied water to the Romans in Nimes as early as 1AD is still a marvel.
+Every time I round the bend along the walkway in the World Heritage Park and see the magnificent structure, I get chills.
 Visiting during different times of the year makes it new each time to me.

 School children at the highest point viewing Pont du Gard put this Golden Girl in her element.

 An afternoon in Avignon is hardly enough time to get a fair impression of the historic city, much less to write a post.
 For the Golden Girls, it was a beautiful and convenient place to stop for dinner.

 The Roman connection in Avignon is challenging because most Roman ruins have disappeared.
 However, the Pope’s Palace, the UNESCO World Heritage–listed “Palais des Papes,” reminds us that Avignon was once the center of the Roman Catholic world.
 It is a place that is definitely worth spending time to explore.
 The Palais des Papes was the residence of seven successive popes in the 14th century.
 Avignon’s control by the Papacy ended in 1791 when the city was claimed by France during the French Revolution.